petjofi/krivoshiev.com/README.md

 german industry automation company specialising in building machines for the solar sector.
 Started with small contract jobs I soon saw an opportunity to make a huge optimisation at the logistics department.
 I started with a simple stock module mirroring there existing logic.
 Optimised and documented the process and developed a sophisticated method to search for existing parts in a huge database.
-Our machines was client specific, but most of the parts are redundant.
+Our machines was client specific, but most of the parts were redundant.
-The possibility to use the data how often a single part is used gave us the benefit over the competition.
+The possibility to use the data - how often a single part is used - gave us the benefit over the competition.
 We were able to meet a ridiculous deadlines.
 With the support of my manager we soon had a fast growing self-made planning tool covering Finance, Purchase, Sales, Engineering, Distribution.